1. What is a Discretionary Trust Will

 Once your assets are placed into an estate, your trustees have complete control over the managing of inheritance for your beneficiaries.
 By leaving someone you trust in charge of your estate, you can prevent:

-The power of having someone to make sure that your estate is benefitting your loved ones without being wasted is a big part of why Discretionary Trusts are such a valuable tool.
+Having someone that will ensure that your estate is benefitting your loved ones is a big part of why Discretionary Trusts are such a valuable tool.

 You can specify in your Letter of Wishes that you have certain conditions or milestones that your beneficiaries must meet before receiving inheritance e.g. Putting down a deposit for a house, graduating university, beating a drug addiction.